Health Gadgets Worth the HypeDec. 4, 2020 - Katie McCallum

 I’m a gadget gal.
 As in, if there’s a gadget for it, I either want it or already own it.

-When it comes to health gadgets in particular, finding a worthwhile one can be tricky.
-Like supplements, health gadgets generally aren’t FDA-approved — so it’s hard to know if the health claims are actually true.
+When it comes to health gadgets in particular, though, finding a worthwhile one can be tricky.
+Like supplements, health gadgets aren’t FDA-approved or regulated — so it’s hard to know if the health claims are actually true.

 My first fitness tracker was pretty basic.
 It just counted my steps.
 But even something that simple had the power to get me moving.
 It tapped into my competitive side.
 Some evenings I’d even pace around my apartment so I could hit my challenge of 10,000 steps a day.

-Nowadays, I use my fitness tracker to give me in-depth insights about my health.
-It measures my steps, calories burned, heart rate while resting or exercising, how often I get up and move, sleep quality and more.
+Nowadays, my smartwatch doubles as my fitness tracker and gives me in-depth insights about my health.
+It measures my physical activity and exercise, calories burned, heart rate while resting or exercising, how often I get up and move, sleep quality and more.

 Staying healthy means staying active, and sometimes I need an extra oomph to get up and move.
-I can’t tell you how often I look down at my fitness tracker and realize I’m nowhere close to hitting my step goal.
-It inspires me to stand up and get in some steps — and I always feel better afterwards.
+I can’t tell you how often I look down at my fitness tracker and realize I’m nowhere close to hitting my activity goal.
+It inspires me to stand up and get moving — and I always feel better afterwards.

 Cooking appliances that make eating healthy easier